 "I didn't cry, you idiot."

 "Is Sakura-san going to hit Senpai before she goes home?"
-Tobi asked loudly.
+Tobi squeals.

-"Bye, Kisame-san," Sakura called out to him.
-She had said it to all the other members too, but he didn't hear any of it.
-He looked back over his shoulder just in time to catch her eye, but she looked away and let Itachi lead her outside, never once looking back because she didn't have any desire to see him again, mostly because she knew he still loved her.
-She didn't want him to think about her anymore.
+"Bye, Kisame-san," she calls out to him.
+She's said it to everyone else as well, but he doesn't hear any of it.
+He peeks over his shoulder just in time to catch her eye, but she turns away and lets Itachi lead her away, never once looking back because she has no desire to see him again, because she knows he still loves her.
+She simply doesn't want him to think of her any longer.

-In a moment, she was gone.
-Kisame walked back down the corridors, the appetite he had before now disappearing.
-He was going to miss her, miss her more than he always had since she had spent the night with him.
-His room was usually his solace, the place where everything worked in his favor, but this time everything he saw reminded him of her and he couldn't concentrate.
-He sat on his futon and sulked.
+He walks back down the corridors, the appetite from before ghosting away like a whisper.
+He'll miss her, miss her far more than he's used to, more than he's missed her since their fleeting one-night affair.
+His room has always been his solace, the place where everything has worked in his favor, but this time everything simply reminds him of her.
+He slinks to his futon and sulks.

-Because when it came down to it, Itachi made her happy, and he could only hope for Sakura's everlasting happiness in exchange for his.
+Because when it comes down to it, Itachi makes her happy.
+And he can only hope for Sakura's everlasting happiness in exchange for his.